U.S. missile defense budget cut as North Korea pushes ahead

 In the budget, the Missile Defense Agency, or MDA, saw its appropriation cut by $1 billion to $9.4 billion.

-Michelle Atkinson the acting comptroller of the MDA told reporters, “what you are seeing in ‘20 actually looks like a decrease, but it’s really just the declining funding,” as the agency comes off recent financial injections.
+Michelle Atkinson, chief financial officer of the MDA, told reporters, “What you are seeing in ‘20 actually looks like a decrease, but it’s really just the declining funding,” as the agency comes off recent financial injections.

 Trump’s smaller request comes on the heels of a significant budget boost last year after several North Korean missile tests.